top of page

 By: Fargo Bcn

-While Kurds in Iran continue to make demands to the Iranian government, Diaspora Kurds in Europe also unite to participate in making claims process by following alternative strategies at the local, national, and supranational levels.
-It is particularly defined in the objectives and purposes of Diakurd that it aims to achieve.
+While Kurds in Iran continue to make demands to the Iranian government, Diaspora Kurds in Europe also unite to participate in the claims process by following alternative strategies at the local, national, and supranational levels.
+It is mainly defined in the objectives and purposes that Diakurd aims to achieve.
 Time has changed; the Kurdish issue is no longer a concern solely for countries in the Middle East, but it's globally becoming a point of discussion due to the active movement of the Kurdish Diaspora.
 It has increasingly become a European debate and a global concern where Kurds are majority residing.
-In the light of its activism and visibility in Europe, the Kurdish Diaspora has been applauded and critically acclaimed in several studies for being the "best-organized diasporic community in Europe."
+In light of its activism and visibility in Europe, the Kurdish Diaspora has been applauded and critically acclaimed in several studies for being the "best-organized diasporic community in Europe."
 As a result of labor migration, political turmoil, and conflicts in Iran, Turkey, Syria, and Iraq, many Kurds have dispersed throughout Europe and beyond.
 Today, it's undeniably not surprising that the Kurdish Diaspora has adopted different approaches and strategies to raise their collective voice in Europe.
 It is to raise awareness to attract attention to the European governments, politicians, civic groups, and the global audience as part of their struggle to be recognized ethnically and culturally as "Kurds."

 The crucial need mentioned above has challenged the Diakurd to establish its foundation to be committed to strengthening national values by protecting its economic, political, and organizational independence, to be the trust of all Kurdistan and Kurdish people.
 Therefore, during the past four years, with the vigorous participation of several Kurdish federations in different countries, preparations were needed to establish the Kurdish Confederation of Diaspora.
-Henceforth, the constitution of Diakurd has been created and confirmed with the goal of the Kurdish Confederation of Diaspora broken down into main three points:
+Henceforth, the constitution of Diakurd has been created and confirmed with the goal of the Kurdish Confederation of Diaspora broken down into three main points:

 *Developing cooperation among Kurdish organizations and leading the civil society of the Kurdish Diaspora.